tensorflow/tfx/docs/guide/index.md

 objects in Python).
 In any case, models are always to be evaluated, analyzed and deployed for serving in pipelines.

-NOTE: As of TFX 0.14, *Examples* artifact is assumed to be `tensorflow::Example` protocol buffer in gzip-compressed TFRecord format. *Model* artifact is assumed to be TensorFlow SavedModel.
+NOTE: As of TFX 0.15, implementations of TFX components assume *Examples* artifact to be `tensorflow::Example` protocol buffer in gzip-compressed TFRecord format.
+Likewise, *Model* artifact is assumed to be TensorFlow SavedModel.
 Future versions of TFX may expand those artifact types to support more variants.

 In order to differentiate such possible variants of the same **artifact type**, the ML Metadata defines a set of **artifact properties**.
 For instance, one such